Skip to main content

 1. No Hearing - Arbitrator Decides Case After Reviewing Parties’ Written Submissions

 If no hearing is requested, an arbitrator will decide the case based on the parties’ pleadings and other written submissions.
-These cases are also referred to as “paper” cases because an arbitrator makes a decision based solely on the documents submitted.
+These cases are referred to as “paper” cases because an arbitrator makes a decision based solely on the documents submitted.

 2. Special Proceeding